 At the End of Phase 1, you will sit a Clinical Skills examination consisting of stations at which your performance in simulated clinical and communication tasks is assessed.
-At each station, assuming no COVID-19 restrictions, your performance will be assessed in relation to two of the relevant graduate capabilities: Patient Assessment and Management, and Effective Communication.
+At each station, your performance will be assessed in relation to two of the relevant graduate capabilities: Patient Assessment and Management, and Effective Communication.
 The expectations for your performance in this examination are derived from the Phase 1 indicators for these capabilities.
 The focus will be on the skills and issues addressed in the Clinical Skills program.
-Due to COVID the exact nature of this examination has varied in recent years but the expectation is that standard clinical assessments will now be possible again.
 More details on this examination are provided in the supplementary guide for this element, the Phase 1 Clinical Skills Student Guide (see the Clinical Skills module) https://moodle.telt.unsw.edu.au/course/view.php?id=7698.